Pupils enter the Senior School in Year 7 having had different experiences with Maths at their various primary schools so

 - make maths enjoyable as well as challenging.

-The pupils will usually be put into sets in September based on the entrance exam.
-These sets are fluid until Christmas when a longer test will help to ensure that pupils are put into the right group.
+The pupils will usually be put into sets at the end of September based on the first unit test and how well they have performed in lessons.
+These sets are fluid until Christmas when a longer test will help to ensure that pupils are in the right group.
 All pupils will be working through the Collins Frameworking Scheme which ties in directly to the GCSE course that we currently study.

 Pupils will be in sets according to the ability that they have shown in class and in exams during Year 7.
 There will be movement between sets during the year as we are well aware that children switch on (or off) as they mature and/or put in the effort.
 The progress of the pupils in all sets will be regularly monitored with half-termly tests, reviews of class and homework and subject teacher assessment and discussion.
 Set 1 will use the Collins Frameworking Book 3 which is designed to stretch and challenge the more able yet introduce new topics in language appropriate to their age.
 Set 2 will use the Book 2 and Set 3 will use Book 1, both of which work through similar topics but using smaller steps.